Fingerling42/altruist-tester/README.md

 ## Batch Config

-`configs/batch.usb.example.toml` describes several USB-connected devices for a future batch run.
-The format is intentionally separate from the single-device tester profile: the batch config maps physical USB slots to ports and profiles, while `configs/urban.example.toml` and `configs/insight.example.toml` keep the actual health rules for each device type.
+`configs/batch.usb.example.toml` describes several USB-connected devices for a batch run.
+The format is intentionally separate from the single-device tester
+profile: the batch config maps physical USB slots to ports, models, and profiles, while `configs/urban.example.toml` and `configs/insight.example.toml` keep the actual health rules for each device type.

 For a Raspberry Pi stand with several devices, use a powered USB hub, USB-C data cables, and visible labels for every physical hub port.
 Prefer